 7.5km, 3-5 hours

 Experience a Heysen Trail highlight on this 7.5km loop hike.
-The hike includes the summit of Mt Lofty, quaint cottages and small-scale farming in Piccadilly Valley, a walk through the Mt Lofty Botanic Gardens, and the stringybark forests of Cleland Conservation Park.
+The hike includes the summit of Mt Lofty, quaint cottages and small-scale farming in Piccadilly Valley, a walk through the Mt Lofty Botanic Gardens, and the stringybark forests of Cleland National Park.

 We suggest walking clockwise for the easier gradients.